DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Book/Day_1_Lecture_DC_LifeCycles.md

-#“Data Curation lifecycles and Tools”
+#Data Curation lifecycles and Tools

-#Outline

-0. Introduction (20 min, NW)
-1. Archives and Records Management for Data Curation (NW) *2.
-Review of lifecycle models (DCC, DataOne... , workflows from the SBDC project?)
-(20 min, AT)*
-3. Making the lifecycle actionable (Checklists, Curation Profiles, Significant Properties) (20 Min, AT)
-4. Making the lifecycle actionable: the importance of stable identifiers (AT)
-5. Scholarly Communications Issues: Data Citation, Publication, and Linking

-## 2. From the OAIS to the Data Lifecycle
+##From the OAIS to the Data Lifecycle

 While many curatorial steps _can_ take place long after a dataset's original point of creation or collection, data curation is generally more effective when conducted as an on-going process.
 As the DCC writes,